LouisBrunner/valgrind-macos/README_XML_OUTPUT.txt

 * Put as much information as possible into the XML and let the GUIs decide what to show the user (a.k.a provide mechanism, not policy).

+* Make XML which is actually parseable by standard XML tools.

 How to use
 ~~~~~~~~~~